 Why is GLISA developing a Great Lakes Ensemble?

-Many climate data sets exist (including downscaled climate data) that do not provide credible information for the Great Lakes region.
-Many models poorly represent the Great Lakes, so their information about future climate is not based on known interactions between the lakes and the atmosphere.
-GLISA is evaluating the models to establish a set of those that best represent important components of Great Lakes regional climate.
+Many climate models do not provide credible information for the Great Lakes region, because they poorly represent the Great Lakes and lake-land-atmosphere dynamics.
+GLISA is evaluating several climate model data sets to establish a set (ensemble) that best represent important components of Great Lakes regional climate.
 In addition to model evaluation, data processessing (i.e., downscaling) methods will also be assessed for their impact on the quality of the data.

 How is GLISA developing the Great Lakes Ensemble?

-There is no standard methodology for developing ensembles, but using simple model selection procedures with detailed documentation is one way to build a credible ensemble.1 GLISA starts by considering widely accepted climate model data sets (global and regional) within the climate community.
-Then, GLISA eliminates models that do not meet the following criteria:
+There is no single standard methodology for developing ensembles, but using simple model selection procedures with detailed documentation is one way to build a credible ensemble.1 GLISA is developing a regional model evaluation framework to assess an initial set of widely accepted climate model data sets (global and regional).
+The most basic evaluation criteria include:

 1. The model provides data that is continuous in space and time

 a.
-The Great Lakes are simulated in some fashion
+The Great Lakes are simulated in the model

 b.
 A signal of the lakes (i.e., effect of the lakes on regional air temperatures and precipitation) is apparent